 - Main production: Fruits, vegetables, Kiprey tea, and honey

-- Key practices: Buffer zones, crop rotation, manure composting, no chemical fertilisers or pesticides, preservation of trees and shrubs
+- Key practices: Buffer zones, crop rotation, manure composting, no chemical fertilizers or pesticides, preservation of trees and shrubs

 - National jury motivation: “The primary jury motivation this year is that Elena and Vladislav implement a good combination of basic how-to practices that help the group of farmers redevelop abandoned farmlands.
 These measures include planting hedges around fields to prevent wind from blowing off the upper soil level, crop rotation with use of leguminous plants, composting of organic waste from the farm which is used as fertilizer.
 These indeed are very basic measures but they are organic and support rebirth of old villages.
 Furthermore, this farm is a good example of how a cluster of small farms can collaborate to achieve both a low environmental impact and better production sales.”